Rejoice in the Lord always. I will say it again: Rejoice! Let your gentleness be evident to all. The Lord is near.

 Joy is not happiness.
 It’s not a feeling or an emotion.
 Joy is not positive thinking.
-Joy is a fruit of the Holy Spirit.
+Joy is a fruit of the Holy Spirit (Gal.
+5:22–23).
 Joy is supernatural.
-It is a wellness that transcends health; a state of being that eclipses emotion and an inner realism that overwhelms apparent reality.
+It is a wellness that transcends health, a state of being that eclipses emotion, and an inner realism that overwhelms apparent reality.
 Though it transcends the ephemeral notion of earthly emotion, we might think of joy as the primary emotion of the realm of eternal reality.
-Joy is that deep inner conviction that though things are not right everything is going to be alright. . .
+Joy is that deep inner conviction that though things are not right everything is going to be alright.
 Joy is experienced by those who exercise their faith through rejoicing.
-(Daily Text 9.6.17)

-There are two kinds of people in the world—those facing hard circumstances and those who will soon be facing hard circumstances.
-Jesus made it clear when he stated the obvious, “In this world you will have trouble,” but then he gave us cause for rejoicing when he added, “but take heart, for I have overcome the world.”
+There are two kinds of people in the world: those facing hard circumstances and those who will soon be facing hard circumstances.
+Jesus made it clear when he stated the obvious, “In this world you will have trouble,” but then he gave us cause for rejoicing when he added, “but take heart!
+I have overcome the world” (John 16:33b).

 Rejoice in the Lord always.
 I will say it again: Rejoice!

-Abba Father, we thank you for your son, Jesus, who for the joy set before him endured the Cross.
-I confess so often in the face of hardships and trials I do not rejoice.
-I retreat into self pity and even despair.
-Come Holy Spirit and teach me to rejoice instead.
-This way is foreign to me.
-I need your help.
-We pray in Jesus name, Amen.
+Abba Father, we thank you for your Son, Jesus, who for the joy set before him endured the cross.
+We confess so often in the face of hardships and trials we do not rejoice.
+We retreat into self-pity and even despair.
+Come, Holy Spirit, and teach us to rejoice instead.
+This way is foreign to us.
+We need your help.
+We pray in Jesus’ name, amen.